computegraph-rs Design

 All walkers operate on the same rule:

-This works recursively through any number of fragment boundaries.
+This works recursively through any number of graph boundaries.
 Topological traversal is logical, not physical:

-• local ids only matter inside the fragment currently being built
+- local ids only matter inside the graph currently being built

 VII.
 Design Boundaries